Some idea to plot polygons

 end

-In what follows as a case demonstation we are going to ask a user to click on the screen in counterclockwise fashon to plot a pentegon.
+a user to click on the screen in counterclockwise fashon to plot a pentegon.

-%we will save the polygon data in an array (first column is the x and second column is the y)
+array (first column is the x and second column is the y)

 figure